 The Best 6 Online Storage Solutions

-If you already have a website on Wix, Dropbox is a great solution for you because Dropbox and Wix work hand in hand.
-Using the app Get Files to DropBox, you can change up a photo on your Wix website with any image stored in your Dropbox.
+If you already have a website with Wix, Dropbox is a great solution for you because Dropbox and Wix work hand in hand.
+Using the app Get Files to Dropbox, you can change up a photo on your Wix website with any image stored in your Dropbox.
 (You can even make the change straight from your phone!)

 Plus, Dropbox offers 2GB of storage for free, the ability to earn free storage if you share the app with a friend, and an affordable premium version for users who need additional space.
 Dropbox is easy to use and offers an effective way to share large files with colleagues and clients.
 You can share specific folders and send data to anyone, even if they don’t have Dropbox.
 Plus, you can seamlessly sync all your files straight to your computer.
 Dropbox is a good solution for small businesses with several employees who need to access the same documents.